 Make sure that billing is enabled for your project.

 Make a note of the project ID because it is needed later.
 On the rest of this page, this project ID is referred to as PROJECT_ID.

 Make a note of the project number because it is needed later.
 On the rest of this page, this project number is referred to as PROJECT_NUMBER.

-Download and install the Cloud SDK.
+Download and install the Google Cloud CLI.

 Follow the steps in the gRPC Python quickstart to install gRPC and the gRPC tools.

 Deploy the python-grpc-bookstore-server example backend gRPC Cloud Run service for use with this tutorial.
 The gRPC service uses the following container image:

 Follow the steps in Quickstart: Deploy a Prebuilt Sample Container to deploy the service.
 Make sure to replace the container image specified in that quickstart with